From the publisher:

 MR. MALCOLM’S LIST by Suzanne Allain.
 Berkley (July 28, 2020).
 (July 21, 2020).
 ISBN 978-0593197400.
 256p.

 This entry was posted on Friday, July 31st, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.